Imagine an auditorium full of naked people sitting in front of you. Go on, do it right now!

 General Life Coaching

-Coaching is priced at $75 (us dollars) per hour billable in advance, paid by Paypal
+Coaching is priced from £60 per hour billable in advance, paid by Paypal

 Do you need to improve your public speaking or presentation skills?
 Marc offers personalised and group coaching to those who need to develop confident and effective speaking for work.